greeeg/cloud-architecture-fundamentals/docs/docker-cheatsheet.md

 # Docker cheatsheet

 This cheatsheet lists some common operations you might want to perform with Docker.
-If you want to learn more about specific subjects like volumes or networks, check otu the official [Docker CLI documentation](https://docs.docker.com/engine/reference/commandline/cli/).
+If you want to learn more about specific subjects like volumes or networks, check out the official [Docker CLI documentation](https://docs.docker.com/engine/reference/commandline/cli/).

 ## Registry & repositories